nathanielgcowan/sixeightpartonefrontend/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-For my Flatiron Project I decided to build an application form forming decks of one of my favorite card games.
+For my Flatiron Project I decided to build an application form that creates deck of a favorite card game of mine.
 This is the result.

 Here's why:
 * Complete Project
-* Fill out information about card I play
+* Fill out information about the cards I play

 ### Built With
 * JS